Eumundi State School’s Homework Policy is aligned to Education Queensland’s Policy Statement:

 - Reading and a reading log used to help monitor student’s reading.
 Teachers will help select texts appropriate for student learning needs (these will generally be either book packs or school library books).

-- Literacy and numeracy tasks related to class work.
+- Literacy and numeracy tasks related to class content.

 Reading homework and routines – tips for parents and families.